What is Codependency (1).png

 • Use blame or shame on others to get their needs met

-Codependency is usually learned from a young age.
-Often a child grows up in a home or around people that exhibit codependent behaviors, have an overly critical or neglectful parent, or a parent has a drug, alcohol addiction or their is a mental illness in the family.
-Specific experiences can lead to codependent behaviors, including neglect, abandonment, abuse, and several others.
+Often a child grows up in a home or around people that exhibit codependent behaviors.
+Given this, they tend to have an overly critical or neglectful parent.
+Likewise it can occur when you have a parent that has a drug or alcohol addiction or a member has a mental illness in the family.
+While specific experiences that occur can also lead to codependent behaviors.
+Additionally, a child who experiences neglect, abandonment, abuse, and others can develop codependency.

-Codependency and Mental Illness
+Mental Illness and Codependency

-Some of the known mental health conditions that can be found in codependent individuals include:
+Mental health conditions that can be found in codependent individuals include:

-• Anxiety
+Anxiety

 • Personality disorders